 5) Recycling is now NOT just about pure economics.
 Even if recycling costs more, benefits might accrue in other ways, such as reputation and greenhouse gas reductions.

-6) Keep in mind that in many cases, recycling, even in today’s market, is still cheaper than sending materials to the landfill, especially for areas near urban centers.
+6) Better, and possibly cheaper, than the landfill.
+Keep in mind that in many cases, recycling, even in today’s market, is still cheaper than sending materials to the landfill, especially for areas near urban centers.

 7) What we need to do is to keep an eye on the future by closing the loop.
 We need to move to an economy that is circular, shifting our focus to reducing and reusing our resources BEFORE we even think about recycling.